Canadian panel recommends AstraZeneca pause for under 55 - WTMJ

 Associated Press

-TORONTO (AP) — Canada’s National Advisory Committee on Immunization is recommending a pause on AstraZeneca COVID-19 vaccinations for people under 55 for safety reasons, a person familiar with the matter told The Associated Press on Monday.
+TORONTO (AP) — Canada’s National Advisory Committee on Immunization is recommending a pause on AstraZeneca COVID-19 vaccinations for people under 55 for safety reasons, two officials with the matter told The Associated Press on Monday.

+Health Canada, the country’s regulator that approved AstraZeneca, is expected to hold a news conference later Monday.

-Canada is expected to receive 1.5 million does of AstraZeneca from the U.S. this week.
+Canada is expected to receive 1.5 million doses of AstraZeneca from the U.S. this week.

 The vaccine is used widely in Britain, across the European continent and in other countries, but its rollout was troubled by inconsistent study reports about its effectiveness, and then more recently a scare about clots that had some countries temporarily pausing inoculations.